- This event has passed.

 About Windsor Zombie Walk

 Windsor Zombie Walk is a one-of-a-kind event founded in 2006 by Jakub Witalec.
 The popularity of the event grew to hundreds of participants by 2013.
 The original organizer decided not to hold the event in 2014 because of logistics and permits required to run a large event.
 Instead of letting this community event come to an end, Micheal Reeve created a mascot to be the spokesperson, or as he calls it, “the ringleader whose face people can associate with Windsor Zombie Walk, someone that can interact with them.”
 Reeve took on the role of cursed zombie pirate Captain Hindgrinder to keep the event alive that year!
 In 2015 Reeve handed the event off to a new organizer who cancelled at the last minute citing a family emergency.
 In 2016, Reeve as Captain Hindgrinder and his undead crew rose from the depths of the Detroit River to lead the walk once again.
 The following year 2017, Reeve was not able to participate due to health reasons but passed the responsibility of organizing the walk to supporter Lori Deschaine.
 Unfortunately, in 2018 the event did not happen.
 Determined to keep this event going Eric Bonnici of Eyes On Windsor and his daughter Brianna Bonnici, longtime participants of the event, reached out to Reeve offering to help with the event in 2019.
 Reeve had already been approached by George Des Rosiers of Geekpool Windsor (a local Deadpool and Cosplay enthusiast community).
 Shortly after Shawn Lippert of Scarehouse Windsor reached out offering to help keep Windsor Zombie Walk alive for years to come.
-These five individuals make up the event organizing committee since 2019.
+In 2020 the event was nearly cancelled due to the pandemic but, following government protocol, it was changed to an indoor event inside Scarehouse Windsor’s new Zombie Maze attraction.
+Reeve also felt the need to change the mascot and he created Big Bob, “a hillbilly redneck apocalypse survivor” who guides other survivors through a compound (Zombie Maze) that he filled with zombies.
+For 2021, again following pandemic safety protocol the event was once again held outdoors on city streets.
 The goal of Windsor Zombie Walk is to provide a family friendly and fun event for the Halloween Season and to give back to the community by collecting non-perishable food donations and monetary donations which go to support the Downtown Mission and Windsor Youth Centre.

 Don’t worry these zombies are not here to feed on you but to help feed the hungry.